 If you won’t be buying right away, rent prices are also generally more affordable, clocking it at $724, compared to the U.S. average of $1,012.

 Looking to specific markets, Lexington’s housing forecast is especially hot, with home values well over the state average at $182,600 and an anticipated increase of another 3.6% over the next year.
 The average rent price is approximately $1,250 per month.

 In Louisville, home values average $160,000 and are expected to increase by another 2.2% by the year’s end.
 The median rent price is approximately $1,145 per month.

 Of course, housing market trends can vary from county to county, so it’s important to partner with a local real estate agent to ensure you have a good understanding of the local market before buying a house in Kentucky

 When you’re ready to explore housing in Kentucky, your first step should be to connect with a local real estate agent.
 Agents are invaluable assets during housing searches and can help you quickly find the home of your dreams.

 If you don’t already have an agent, Clever can connect you with a top-rated buyer’s agent in the Kentucky area you’re want it move to.
 Clever Partner Agents are fully vetted and come from the top real estate franchises.
-In addition, Clever Partner Agents can offer buyers on-demand showings to help them view listings quickly, as well as a $1,000 home buyer rebate to help with closing costs.
+In addition, Clever Partner Agents can offer buyers on-demand showings to help them view listings quickly, and you may qualify for Clever Cash Back, depending on the state you're in.